Who May Register?

 You may vote by absentee ballot if you are unable to go to the polls because of:

 You may have your ballot mailed to your address.
-Call or write for an application to be sent.
-The deadline for receiving an application for an absentee ballot to be mailed out is 5 P.M. on the Wednesday before an election.
-All absentee ballots that are mailed by voters must be voted and returned to the County Clerk's office before the polls close on Election Day.
-You will need to sign the envelope that the ballot goes in before a Notary Public.
+The deadline for receiving an application for an absentee ballot to be mailed out is 5 P.M. the second Wednesday before an election.
+All absentee ballots that are mailed by voters must be returned to the County Clerk's office before the polls close at 7:00 P.M. on Election Day.
+You will need to sign the affidavit on the return envelope before a Notary Public.

 Click here for an application for an absentee ballot that you can print, complete and mail to our office.